Cour-de-cassation/label/packages/generic/sso/README.md

 ## Workflow
 <section style="min-height:200px">
-LABEL integrates with the SSO to facilitate user authentication using the SAML 2.0 protocol.

 The diagram below illustrates the interaction between the Label application and the Pages Blanches SSO for authentication.

 <img src="docs/images/LABEL_auth_workflow.png" alt="Label auth workflow" />